lexe/hass_weau_modbus/README.md

 # Notes

 This is still a work in progress.
-Some registers do not correspond with the official manual so I'm trying to decifer some more stuff but it's a start.
+Some registers do not correspond with the official manual so I'm trying to decipher some more stuff but it's a start.